shockscript/spec/src/enums.md

 > **Note**: Variable definitions within an `enum` define static constants which are referred to as *variants*.

+## Final

+Enumerations are final, so they cannot be extended.

+## Static

+Enumerations are static, so they cannot be instantiated through the `new` operator.

 ## Type inference

 When the inference type in a string literal is an enumeration, the literal may identify a variant by its name.